-ie 12.
-Oter tiett rattair enanges and grotten potentia Changes to be implemented Growth potential within 5 years Direct sourcing of rattan raw material and introduction of sustainable forest management practices Improved weaver group management Introduction of CSR certification and fair payments Innovation of design, diversification of the product range Modernisation of finishing facilities and company organisation up to Vietnamese standards The rattan industry has the potential to double its export volume to \$7.4 million.
+Changes to be implemented Growth potential within 5 years Direct sourcing of rattan raw material and introduction of sustainable forest management practices Improved weaver group management Introduction of CSR certification and fair payment Innovation of design, diversification of the production of the pr The rattan industry has the potential to double its export volume to \$7.4 million.
 It will become a large-scale exporter on the European market, competing with Indonesia and Vietnam with diverse product categories and an integrated supply chain.
 Ten current exporters will be able to expand their export business and the number of exporters will increase to fifteen.
-The expected impact would be that 10-15 companies double their current export turnover • Increase of market exposure and market knowledge of \$3.7 million per year.
-The number of weavers should increase accordingly by 3,000.
+The expected impact would be that 10-15 companies double their current export turnover Increase of market exposure and market knowled dge of \$3.7 million per year.
+The number of weavers should increase accordingly by 3.000.